nevelaz2/Software-Design-Group-29/README.md

 - Hassaan Haqqani - 2073980
 -

+## Technology Stacks
+- Frontend:
+Our frontend development utilizes a combination of HTML for structure, CSS for styling, and JavaScript for interactivity.
+We enhance responsiveness and user experience with Bootstrap and manage components efficiently using ReactJS.

+- Backend:
+For backend development, MySQL serves as our database management system, while Node.js runs our server-side logic.
+These technologies together ensure secure and efficient data management and server-side processing.

+By leveraging this technology stack, we aim to develop a robust and scalable software application that meets the project requirements and adheres to modern software design principles and high-level architecture.

 ## Components and Functionalities
 The web application must include the following components and functionalities: